Glooore/noita-spell-parser/README.md

 - add in command line parameters
 - add removing duplicate attributes in XML files (so a bunch of spells work)
+- parse add_projectile() function instead of getting the XML file from `related_projectiles` variable in Lua files